Now that the Supreme Court has green-lighted sports betting, what comes next? And how can you become a player in the game?

 Be on the leading edge of the regulatory environment that governs sports betting in the United States with the first-ever law school certificate program dedicated to the law and business of sports wagering focusing on the legal and regulatory aspects and related integrity issues.

-UNH Law Associate Dean for Academic Affairs and Director of the Sports and Entertainment Law Institute, Michael McCann, has teamed up with nationally-recognized gaming attorney Daniel Wallach and Sportradar to develop our online Certificate in Sports Wagering and Integrity.
+UNH Franklin Pierce Professor and Director of the Sports and Entertainment Law Institute, Michael McCann, has teamed up with nationally-recognized gaming attorney Daniel Wallach and Sportradar to develop our online Certificate in Sports Wagering and Integrity.
 This collaboration between two of the most respected sports law experts in the country teams up an elite sports and entertainment law program at a Top 100 law school with the world’s largest and most influential sport integrity monitoring company.

 Our flexible, five-course online program is designed for working professionals, including practicing lawyers, gaming industry professionals, sports industry professionals, lawmakers and regulators, and anyone interested in a career in sports gaming.
 B.A. is required.
 You do not need to apply to law school or have a legal background.